Vibs21/hkirat-cohort-2.0/PlayGround/week11-serverlessFunc/hono-cldflare/aws/note.md

 - https://certbot.eff.org/
 - goto the website and follow along and just by firing few commands we will be able to achieve a certifcate which will enable to run the website securely on port 443 aka https

+- aws: *route 53*, for DNS update if you are using GOdaddy
+- elastic ip, if we want to create a static ip and allocate it to any istance as, whenever we stop the instance and start it again, the IP changes